BSc. (Hons)

 Any prospective student must meet our general entry requirements and the programme specific requirements to be admitted into ALU.

-Completion of a final national secondary school exam and graduation from secondary school with a certificate of secondary education in Advanced Level (A level) or equivalent
+• Completion of a final national secondary school exam and graduated from secondary school with a certificate of secondary education on an A Level or equivalent.

-B2 or IELTS 6.0 or better English language proficiency or a pass in secondary school level English language
+• B2 or IELTS 6.0 or better English Language proficiency*

-A pass in 3 or more A-level subjects or equivalent, in which one or more of the considered subjects is from this list of core subjects, or combinations that include these subjects:
+• Passing 3 or more A-level subjects or equivalent, in which one or more of the considered subjects is from this list of core subjects, or combinations that include these subjects.:

 Please note